Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### useCardValidation()

-Use this hook to get a function used to initialise the validation of your card payment form.
+Use this hook to get a function used to initialize the validation of your card payment form.

 #### useCvcOnlyValidation()